cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

  * [Valgrind](http://www.valgrind.org/)
    * Valgrind is a runtime code analyzer that can detect memory leaks, race conditions, and other associated problems.
 It is supported on various Unix platforms.
  * [Heaptrack](https://github.com/KDE/heaptrack)
-   * A profiler created by a Valgrind's Massif developper.
+   * A profiler created by a Valgrind's Massif developer.
 Quite similar to Massif with pros and cons over it, way more intuitive though.
  * [Dr Memory](http://www.drmemory.org)
  * [Memoro](https://epfl-vlsc.github.io/memoro/) - A detailed heap profiler.